 - Read this essay from Helen Nissenbaum on contextual privacy.
 Trust me, it is better than reading the whole book;

-Additional materials for section two - introduction in data protection
+Additional materials for section two - introduction to GDPR

 Ann Cavoukian explains privacy by design in 15 minutes: